harshana-uda/TodoApp/README.md

-# ToDo List App
+# TodoApp

-A simple and straightforward web-based ToDo list application, created just for fun during my spare time.
+A simple and straightforward web-based TodoApp application, created just for fun during my spare time.
 While it's currently basic, I have exciting plans to add more advanced features and a backend in the future.

 ## Features